Inspiration Point and Hidden Falls Hike in Grand Teton National Park

 Another great area is on a switchback about halfway between Hidden Falls and Inspiration Point.

-Here, you’ll see a collection of large, flat-ish rocks that are great for catching your breathe or having a snack.
+Here, you’ll see a collection of large, flat-ish rocks that are great for catching your breath or having a snack.

 While you’re not as far up as at Inspiration Point, there are still some great views of Jenny Lake and beyond here.